morganlangley98/morganlangley98/README.md

 I head up Data Science and Geospatial Analysis at Earth Active, managing the technical workflows for large-scale environmental projects, building internal tools, and architecting scalable enterprise data ecosystems.

-Interested in all things tech, especially relating to biodiviversity monitoring.
+Interested in all things geospatial, automation, and tech, especially relating to nature and the world we live in.

 <!--
 **morganlangley98/morganlangley98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.